SavinaRoja/Bottiquette/README.md

 **Bot-tiquette**

+- **Do not disrupt the flow of the conversation**
+  A bot is meant to enchance the flow of a conversation, not destroy it.
+This is more or less the "golden rule" of bots and many of the following rules are based on it.

 - **Blacklist certain subreddits unless requested by the subreddit's moderators**
   Bots do not belong on some subreddits, especially those which encourage serious discussion, such as